ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     }

     /**
-     * Initiates an orderly shutdown in which previously submitted
-     * tasks are executed, but no new tasks will be accepted.
+     * Initiates an orderly shutdown in which previously submitted tasks are executed, but no new tasks
-     * Invocation has no additional effect if already shut down.
+     * will be accepted.
+Invocation has no additional effect if already shut down.
      *
-     * <p>This method does not wait for previously submitted tasks to
-     * complete execution.
-Use {@link #awaitTermination awaitTermination}
+     * This method does not wait for previously submitted tasks to complete execution.
+Use awaitTermination()
      * to do that.
-     *
-     * @throws SecurityException {@inheritDoc}
      */
     public void shutdown() {
         final ReentrantLock mainLock = this.mainLock;